Get started by searching below:

 The average nursing home neglect payout in the United States is about $400,000, according to one study published in the journal Health Affairs.
 However, you may receive more or less than this amount since every case is unique.

-Every case is unique, so what one family receives may differ greatly from another.
 Generally, nursing home compensation amounts account for medical costs, pain and suffering, emotional distress, and the long-term impact of poor care.

 Average Nursing Home Wrongful Death Settlements